comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 #### `get_from_id()` retrieves a room from a unique id

-The following service functions are all in `SeatService`, which is used by the API routes and is essential for the functionality of listing seats.
+The following service function is in `SeatService`, which is used by the API routes and is essential for the functionality of listing seats.

 #### `room_seats()` returns list of seats in a room based on provided id

-#### `seats()` returns all seats in

 ## Frontend